 Dear Collaborators,

-Solar activity remains at a high level.
-The target region
+Solar activity remains at a very low level.
+The largest event

 See http://www.SolarMonitor.org for images and